Lower School Physical Education

 "You can discover more about a child in an hour of play than in a year of conversation." ~Plato

 The goals of the Lower School Physical Education program derive from the School’s mission to develop “the trained mind, the skilled hand and the healthy body.”
-As a Lower School PE staff, beginning in Pre-Primary, right on up through 5th Grade, we encourage enjoyment of physical pursuits throughout life by helping students to be successful and comfortable in a variety of active games, dance, and exercise.
+As a Lower School PE staff, beginning in Preschool (age 3), right on up through 5th Grade, we encourage enjoyment of physical pursuits throughout life by helping students to be successful and comfortable in a variety of active games, dance, and exercise.
 Quaker values are stressed in play to build sportsmanship and teamwork.
 Our learning approach is developmental -- accepting and challenging individual levels of fitness, skill acquisition, and understanding of strategy.

 Based on the National Association for Sports and Physical Education Standards, five skill areas--locomotor movement, space awareness, manipulative skills, stabilizing skills, and rhythm and basic dance skills--are developed through age-appropriate activities.
 As an enhancement to exploring these skills in a non-competitive atmosphere, an adventure based component is incorporated.
 Participating in “challenge by choice” initiatives and non-traditional activities, students are engaged in the exploration of self and group goals while enhancing their level of physical fitness, decision making, and expanding personal comfort levels.